mobicom24/RF-Diffusion/README.md

 To retrain a new model, you only need to place your own data files within the `./dataset/wifi/raw` or `./dataset/fmcw/raw` directory, and then execute the `train.py` script to retrain.
 You may need to properly set the `./tfdiff/params.py` file to correspond to your input data format.

 Taking Wi-Fi gesture recognition as an example.
-We choose the Widar3.0 dataset and perform augmented wireless sensing on two models, Widar3.0 and EI, to test the performance gain of data augmentation in both cross-domain and in-domain scenarios.
+We choose the Widar3.0 dataset and perform augmented wireless sensing on two models, Widar3.0 and EI, to test the performance gain of data augmentation in both cross-domain and in-domain scenarios, which can be found in section 7.1: Wi-Fi Gesture Recognition of the paper.
 <div align="center">    <img src=".\img\8-exp-sensing-cross.png"  height=230><img src=".\img\9-exp-sensing-in.png" height=230> </div>

 <div align="center">    <img src=".\img\10-exp-sensing-data.png"  height=230> </div>